 We realize that not everyone is experiencing the effects of COVID-19 the same.
 In an effort to meet the needs of all our members, we are offering a hybrid live/virtual event to give those not in a high-risk situation, or who are comfortable meeting in person, the chance to connect and network.
 The in-person event will be limited to 30 people and all COVID-19 requirements will be followed.
 Masks are required.
+If you’re seated at a table, you can remove it.
+However, any movement throughout the space requires a mask.

 We are all handed challenges, and often times, we aren’t given a clear roadmap on how to get to the other side.
 Alissa Henriksen was diagnosed with auditory dyslexia at the age of six, and her road was unclear and scary.
 Hear about where it all started, the prognosis she was given, the fight she went through to get to where she is today, and how the tools and techniques she learned along the way have helped equip her for a pandemic.
 The fight can seem impossible, but the mindset can make the difference between stepping forward or falling behind.